kushal27-jpg/WellSentry/README.md

 Louder alarm + phone notification

-the safety net in it catches the object hence evn after the network , response fails the physically protection is provided
+the safety net in it catches the object hence even after the network or response fails the physical protection is provided

+Scalability
+The current prototype is built for borewell safety, but the same basic technology can be adapted to other situations by changing the sensors, their placement, and the detection logic in the firmware.

+Possible future applications include:
+Manholes
+Water tanks
+Construction openings
+Industrial pits
+Other restricted or hazardous openings
+The core idea remains the same:
+Sense → Decide → Alert → Protect